-You want to avoid this if at all possible.
-If you didn’t plan ahead and find yourself in a situation where you’re heading to the airport without any kind of proof of onward travel, one of three things will happen.
+If you didn’t plan ahead and find yourself in a situation where you’re asked for proof of onward travel and you don’t have it, one of three things will happen.

-- A ticketing agent or immigration official will ask you to buy a ticket- In this case, you’ll have to go to an airline ticketing counter and buy the cheapest ticket you can find.
+- A ticketing agent or immigration official will ask you to buy a ticket- This is the most common scenario.
+In this case, you’ll have to go to an airline ticketing counter and buy a ticket on the spot.
 Preferably a refundable ticket.
-Alternatively, you could just buy your ticket home.
-If there are no cheap tickets available, this could cost you hundreds of dollars.
+If you have access to the internet, you could go online and buy a ticket.

 - They’ll let you in anyway- In some cases, you may get lucky and they just let you in.
-Before this happens, you’ll probably be questioned and hassled.
+Before this happens, you may be questioned and hassled.
 It really depends on the mood of the airline employee or immigration official.